 About the Presenter

-Cancellation by Workshop Organizer: AuSM reserves the right to cancel a Workshop due to low registrations or other circumstances that make the Workshop non-viable.
-If AuSM cancels a Workshop, registrants will be offered a full refund.
-If the event is postponed, registrants will have the option to either receive a full refund or transfer registration to the same Workshop at the new, future date.
+Cancellation by program organizer: AuSM reserves the right to cancel a workshop due to low registrations or other circumstances that make the workshop non-viable.
+If AuSM cancels a workshop, registrants will be offered a full refund.
+If the workshop is postponed, registrants will have the option to either receive a full refund or transfer registration to the same workshop at the new, future date.